The Next Great Transformation from Kleptocracy Capitalism to Libertarian Socialism through

 Counter Ideology, Societal Education, & Direct Action

-Foreword by Peter McLaren, Ph.D.
+Foreword by Peter McLaren

 For more information or to schedule an interview with John Asimakopoulos please contact us at (201) 254-3595 or email at media@transformativestudies.org